ni/monodrive-documentation/docs/r2v/data_collection_quick_start.md

 all sensors and ensure they are functioning as expected.
 1. The software is now connected and can display sensor outputs.
 To begin recording data, click "Record".
-1. When data collection is complete, click "Stop Rec"
+1. When data collection is complete, click "Stop Rec".
 1. When you are done collecting data, click "Exit" to properly shut down all the sensor connections.